Kiritimati: Present status

-The main villages of Kiritimati are Banana, Tabwakea, and London, which are located along the main road on the northern tip of the island, and Poland, which is across the main lagoon to the South.
-London is the main village and port facility.
+London is the main village and hosts the port facility, and the ministry of the Line and Phoenix islands.

+Poland hosts a Catholic church, dedicated under the auspices of Saint Stanislaus.

 Banana is near Cassidy International Airport but may be relocated closer to London to prevent groundwater contamination.

-The abandoned village of Paris is no longer listed in census reports.
+Paris is an abandoned village and is no longer listed in census reports.